Frederick II, Holy Roman Emperor: The war for Lombardy and Italy

-Frederick received the news of his excommunication by Gregory IX in the first months of 1239 while his court was in Padua The emperor responded by expelling the Franciscans and the Dominicans from Lombardy and electing his son Enzo as Imperial vicar for Northern Italy.
+Gregory IX sensed vulnerability and Frederick received the news of his excommunication by the pope in the first months of 1239 while his court was in Padua.
+The emperor responded by expelling the Franciscans and the Dominicans from Lombardy, taking hostages from important northern Italian families, and electing his son Enzo as Legate General and Imperial vicar of Lombardy.
 Enzo soon annexed the Romagna, Marche, and the Duchy of Spoleto, nominally part of the Papal States.
-The father announced he was to destroy the Republic of Venice, which had sent some ships against Sicily.
-In December of that year Frederick entered Tuscany and spent Christmas in Pisa.
+The emperor ordered Enzo to destroy the Republic of Venice, which had sent some ships against Sicily.
+In the Regno itself, Frederick remorselessly purged the clergy of any of Gregory’s supporters: expelling mendicant friars, arresting suspect priests, replacing wavering bishops with loyal supporters, and filling vacant bishoprics with trusted allies.
+The Sicilian church effectively became independent of Rome and Frederick’s close advisor, Berard of Castagna, Archbishop of Palermo, was appointed its nominal head.
+In December of that year, Frederick entered Tuscany and spent Christmas in Pisa.
 In January 1240, Frederick triumphantly entered Foligno followed by Viterbo, whence he aimed to finally conquer Rome to restore the ancient splendours of the Empire.
-Frederick's plan to attack Rome at that time, however, did not come to fruition as he chose to leave for southern Italy where a papal incited rebellion flared in Apulia.
-In southern Italy, Frederick attacked and razed St Angelo and Benevento.
+Frederick's plan to attack Rome at that time, however, did not come to fruition as he chose to leave for southern Italy where a papal-incited rebellion flared in Apulia.
+In southern Italy, Frederick attacked and razed the papal enclaves of St Angelo and Benevento.
+The Emperor remained at the very apex of his power.

-In the meantime the Ghibelline city of Ferrara had fallen, and Frederick swept his way northwards capturing Ravenna and, after another long siege, Faenza.
+In the meantime, the Ghibelline city of Ferrara had fallen, and Frederick swept his way northwards capturing Ravenna and, after another long siege, Faenza.
 The people of Forlì, which had kept its Ghibelline stance even after the collapse of Hohenstaufen power, offered their loyal support during the capture of the rival city: as a sign of gratitude, they were granted an augmentation of the communal coat-of-arms with the Hohenstaufen eagle, together with other privileges.
-This episode shows how the independent cities used the rivalry between Empire and Pope as a means to obtain maximum advantage for themselves.
+This episode shows how the independent cities used the rivalry between the Empire and the Pope as a means to obtain maximum advantage for themselves.

 At this time, Gregory considered yielding.
 A truce occurred and peace negotiations began.
 Direct peace negotiations ultimately failed and Gregory called for a General Council.
-Frederick and his allies, however, dashed Gregory's plan for a General Council when they intercepted a delegation of prelates traveling to Rome in a Genoese fleet at the Battle of Giglio (1241).
+Frederick and his allies, however, dashed Gregory's plan for a General Council when they intercepted a delegation of prelates travelling to Rome in a Genoese fleet at the crushing Battle of Giglio (1241), capturing almost all of the high dignitaries and taking thousands of prisoners along with most of the fleet.
+The emperor proclaimed his victory to be divine judgment and a symbol against the illegality of his persecution by Gregory.